skosch/YinYangFit/docs/source/index.markdown

 ring-like shapes but thin, straight contours.{sn}This was explored by Brian Hu et al. in a 2017 [simulation](https://dx.doi.org/10.1007%2Fs10827-017-0659-3).{/sn}

 ## Attention, crowding, and the spread of activity

+If medial-axis skeletons are the [raw preprocessed ingredient] of object perception, then

+- Purpose of this section: to gain an appreciation for the conflict between wanting activity to spread across the whole word, but also not smush nearby letter's stems together, thereby reducing their recognition.

+- Skeletons are the fuel of object recognition.

+cooking -> prepped ingredients machining ->
+winemaking -> grapes -> must -> wine
+bread -> grain -> flour -> bread
+booze -> grain -> mash -> distillation

+raw data -> gets transformed -> then properly recognized

 If letters and words are perceived based on their skeletons, and the main objective of letterfitting is to ensure reliable detection of